 If an agreement on best interests cannot be reached, guidance states that the child protection agency make the final call, but the guidance is less clear about which system pays for transportation when a dispute cannot be resolved.
 According to federal guidance released by the U.S. Department of Education:

 - School districts must ensure that transportation is provided to foster youth;

 - Transportation must be provided in a cost-effective manner (no or low cost), including foster parents providing transportation;

 - Any additional costs (the difference between what a district would normally spend transporting a child to the newly assigned school and the cost of transportation to the school of origin) must be addressed in the agreement reached by the child protection agency and the school district; and

-- Proposed regulations require the district to pay if negotiations fail.
+- Regulations require the district to pay if negotiations fail.

 Agencies (except ProtectOhio counties) may draw federal funds to support transportation costs for children who are IV-E eligible, but local match must be paid by the agency, although the district may agree to reimburse those costs.
-Title I federal funds may also be available for certain children.
-PCSAO is awaiting joint guidance from the Ohio departments of Education and Job and Family Services.
+Title I and IDEA federal funds may also be available for certain children.

 This federal webinar from September 2016 provides additional information about transportation.